 Improve Your Smile With Dental Veneers

 Many adults spend years hiding their smiles due to chipped, discolored, cracked, crooked, or otherwise flawed teeth.
 With advances made in cosmetic dentistry over the last several years, drastically improving an imperfect smile is a realistic option for many.
-Dental veneers-- sometimes referred to as porcelain veneers-- are thin, custom-made shells that cover the front surface of the teeth.
-The result is teeth that are changed in color, shape, or size-- and a patient who's no longer afraid to show her smile to the world.
+Dental veneers—sometimes referred to as porcelain veneers—are thin, custom-made shells that cover the front surface of the teeth.
+The result is teeth that are changed in color, shape, or size—and a patient who’s no longer afraid to show their smile to the world.

 Am I a candidate for veneers?